Timinator2000/Algorithm_X/07 - multiplicity/04 - the challenge.md

    Add Ella/Flute to Mrs. Knuth's schedule on M at 8.
 ```

 What is going on?
 Solution 1 and solution 2 are perfect duplicates.
 The same is true for solution 3 and solution 4.
-To get to the bottom of things, I will regenerate the output, but his time, I will include the `lesson_number` include in each action tuple.
+To get to the bottom of things, I will regenerate the output, but his time, I will include the `lesson_number` included in each action tuple.

 ```
 Solution 1